-Anthony Baldino is a sound designer and composer who has provided music for a bevy of famous movie trailers, including some of the biggest blockbusters of recent times, from Star Trek and Zero Dark Thirty, to The Avengers and Prometheus.
-Also, his work has been featured in everything from video games to Superbowl campaigns.
-Not bad for someone who doesn’t frequent Beatport charts or chase record labels for attention.
+Anthony Baldino is a sound designer and composer who has provided music for a bevy of famous movie trailers, including some of the biggest blockbusters of recent times, from Star Trek: Into Darkness and Zero Dark Thirty, to The Avengers and Prometheus.
+His work has also been featured in other media like video games and Super Bowl campaigns.

-Before I delve into the production questions, tell me a bit about your music and personal background, and how you got into the business of making music for trailers.
+Can you tell me a bit about your music and personal background, and how you got into the business of making music for trailers?

-Well, at the foundation of my trailer/cinematic music is sound design.
+Well, at the foundation of my music is sound design.
 I like to try and find a lot of thematic information in mangled sounds or try to put a twist on standard instruments.
-Going all the way back, I started off playing saxophone, but being an angsty high school kid, I thought playing bass in punk bands would be way cooler.
+Going all the way back, I started off playing saxophone, but being an angsty high-school kid, I thought playing bass in punk bands would be way cooler.
 Eventually I realized that bands were way too dramatic for me, and right around that time, two friends of mine started showing me some electronic and industrial music.
-I was instantly taken by it and knew what I had to do.
+I was instantly taken by it.
 I got into a lot of IDM and ambient music, which I think was a natural bridge into trailer music.

-Getting into working on trailers was actually kind of an accident.
+Getting into working on trailers was kind of an accident.
 I had recently moved to LA and was trying really hard to get into writing music for film.
-To help pay the bills I was doing any job that had literally anything to do with music whether it was arranging, mixing, programming, sound design etc. One day this company looking to buy some original cinematic sound design responded to an email and asked for an example of my work.
-I had just finished a really glitchy track so I figured “why not“?
-When I played it again for the owner of the company, he asked to hear another track and said, “Oh, you could write trailer music!”
+To help pay the bills, I was doing any job that had literally anything to do with music whether it was arranging, mixing, programming or sound design.
+One day, a company that was looking to buy some original cinematic sound design responded to an email I had sent them and asked for an example of my work.
+I had just finished a really glitchy track so I figured, “Why not“?.
+When I played it again for the owner of the company, he asked to hear another track and said, “Oh, you could write trailer music!”.
 This was news to me, so I dove in and the rest is history as they say.

-For those who are interested in getting into your line of work, tell me about the means you’ve used to getting contracted for your gigs.
+Can you tell me about the means you’ve used to get contracted for your gigs?
 Is it something that you have to go out and seek, or do people come to you?
-What’s been the ratio of luck to hustling in that process?

-Well, I’m kind of the oddball when it comes to this one because most of the best gigs I’ve got I found through Craigslist, or at least the basis started there.
+Well, I’m kind of the oddball when it comes to finding work, because most of the best gigs I’ve got came through Craigslist, or at least the basis started there.
 But no matter what you’re chasing in the industry I think you’re definitely going to have to hustle for it.
 There are definitely those Cinderella stories out there, but whether it’s trailer music, editing or engineering, I think you really have to be painfully persistent until someone gives you a shot.

-Now that I’ve learned a bit about you, let’s dive into the music side of things.
-Can you tell us about the DAW you use for your work, and why you settled on this?
+Let’s talk about the music side of things.
+Can you tell me about the DAW you use for your work?
 Had you worked with others prior to that?

 I work primarily in Logic.
 For me, it just lends itself to composition and creativity a little better.
-I’ll occasionally jump over to Ableton when I’m exploring sounds, just so I’m in a different environment and might think of something differently, or even if I’m just looking for a different time stretching algorithm for flavor.
+I’ll occasionally jump over to Ableton when I’m exploring sounds, just so I’m in a different environment and might think of something differently, or even if I’m just looking for a different time-stretching algorithm.